 Promotes rapid and simple communication

-Allows for quick video sharing through an automatic connection
+Allows for quick screen sharing through an automatic connection

 Enables you to edit or trim your videos before being shared

 Includes emoticons for your viewers to express themselves